Si Antes Te Hubiera Conocido: Composition

-"Si Antes Te Hubiera Conocido" reflects on the idea of missed opportunities and the wonders of what could have been if she had met her love interest sooner.
 Billboard called it a venture for the artist into the Merengue genre.
 She expressed her love for the culture of Dominican Republic and their music in an Instagram post that was posted in June 2024.

 "Part of Mañana Será Bonito was worked over there.
 Their culture, their music, their colors, the hospitality, the energy… everything feels so authentic and special there.
 Their people have embraced me in a way that fills my heart and inspires me all the time.”

 — Karol G in a statement made on her Instagram post in June 2024.

 Commercial performance

 North America

-In the United States, "Si Antes Te Hubiera Conocido" debuted at 34 the Billboard Hot 100 with 11.9 million official U.S. streams along with 2,000 downloads and 4.1 million audience impressions.
+In the United States, "Si Antes Te Hubiera Conocido" debuted at 34 the Billboard Hot 100 with 11.9 million official US streams along with 2,000 downloads and 4.1 million audience impressions.
 It would peak at 32, and become her ninth number 1 hit on the Hot Latin Songs chart.
 In other Latin song charts, it peaked atop Latin Digital Song Sales, Latin Streaming Songs, and Latin Airplay.

 In Canada's Canadian Hot 100, the song debuted at its peak of 82, becoming her first solo entry on the chart and joining FloyyMenor & Cris Mj’s "Gata Only" as the only Latin songs to appear on the chart in 2024.
 In Mexico, the song debuted at number 7, becoming her fifth top ten hit on the chart since its creation.
 It later peaked at number 2 on the issue dated July 6, 2024, maintaining the position for seven weeks.

 In other countries in North America, "Si Antes Te Hubiera Conocido" charted in Costa Rica (1), Dominican Republic (1), El Salvador (1), Guatemala (1), Honduras (1), Nicaragua (1), Panama (1), and Puerto Rico (1).